exric10/ab-go/README.md

 The behaviour is the same as before, increasing the concurrency we obtain a bigger latency.
 However, as we told on the fixed concurrency test, the time for the whole test is less than before, so the latency is smaller than the one we obtained with the web server.

+In general we obtained better results on our http server, which is normal, as with **Nginx** we are bein supported with another web server, which may be under more requests than in our own server, consequently, it is reflected on the latency.